 PARKINSON'S DISEASE AND INCONTINENCE

-Those with Parkinson's disease experience a multitude of physical limitations including incontinence.
-Learn about one of the easiest to implement changes - your diet.
+Those with Parkinson's disease experience a multitude of physical limitations including #incontinence.
+Learn about treatment options here.

 Parkinson’s disease (PD) is a degenerative disorder of the central nervous system.
 While it is a brain disorder that progresses slowly, those with PD do experience a multitude of physical limitations including incontinence.
 As the disease attacks the brain, it focuses on dopamine-producing cells.
 These cells are vital to brain health, as they deal with signals controlling muscle movement.
 Early in the course of the disease, the most obvious symptoms are movement-related; including shaking, rigidity, slowness of movement, and difficulty with walking and gait.